Speed-Type/MushroomIdentifier/README.md

 ## The Algorithm

 The model is retrained from the resnet-18 model, using a dataset of over 5000 images ([Found here](https://www.kaggle.com/datasets/lizhecheng/mushroom-classification)).
 The model was retrained using jetson inference's built-in retraining system.
+More details on the process can be found [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-cat-dog.md).
 The python file utilizes the .onnx file to recognize an image that the user inputs.
 A few test images are also included.

 This mushroom genuses this model can detect are: